-The executive summary outlines the key points of your business plan.
-It gives people a summation of the deeper content, whilst preparing and inviting them to read on.
-It’s succinct and highlights key points.
+The executive summary outlines the key points of your bar or pub business plan.
+It gives people an overview of the deeper content, whilst preparing and inviting them to read on.
+It’s succinct and highlights the key points.

-Though mostly a summary, this section does include a mission statement to highlight your company’s values, intentions and USPs.
+This section should also feature your mission statement to highlight your company’s values, intentions and USPs.
 It will trickle through every aspect of your business and influence who decides to do business with you.
-It can also help you clearly identify what you need to focus on to draw in customers, beat out the competition and stay true to the brand.
+It can also help you identify what you need to focus on to draw in customers, beat out the competition and stay true to your bar or pub brand.

 Most of what you cover in the executive summary will be touched on again in the business plan.
 This is exactly how it should be, but you can avoid absolute repetition by building out your points and highlighting their relevance.